efornara/jbit/README.md

 The old version is still available:
 <http://jbit.sourceforge.net/webapp/1.2/>.

-## Nano
+## JBit Embedded

-Nano is the new version of the VM that is going to be used in future Native and JavaScript versions of JBit.
+This is a new version of the VM that is going to be used in future Native and JavaScript versions of JBit.
 It is written in C and includes a modified version of the [Fake6502 CPU emulator](http://rubbermallet.org/fake6502.c).